 The months of February, March and April are important in preparing for our performance.
 Dancers need to attend regular scheduled classes and extra rehearsals during the final 6 weeks of classes leading up to recital.
 All absences during this time MUST BE CLEARED with the TEACHER prior to missing class.
 Failure to adhere to this policy and excessive absences may result in your dancer being removed from a section of his/her dance or from an entire dance.

 Every effort should be made to avoid missing classes.
 Teachers will not slow the pace of their class to accommodate students who do not attend class regularly.
 Students are responsible for learning new choreography during an absence.

 Students should arrive NO MORE than 15 minutes prior to the start of class and remain QUIET while waiting in the lobby.
 Please do not enter the classroom to pick-up your child early.
 CDC should be notified in advance regarding absences, tardiness or early pick-up.

 Please label all dance wear, shoes and accessories.
 We are not responsible for the loss of personal property.
 Please leave jewelry at home and check the lost and found basket located in the lobby for missing items.

-The studio will be closed for the Labor Day, Rice Festival, Halloween, Thanksgiving, Christmas/New Year and Mardi Gras & Easter holidays.
-The studio will be open on all other school holidays.
+The studio will be closed for the Labor Day, Rice Festival, Halloween, Thanksgiving, Christmas/New Year, Martin Luther King, Mardi Gras & Easter holidays.
 In the event of inclement weather, the studio will be closed if schools are closed.
 If class is cancelled due to severe weather, or if an instructor is sick, a make-up class will be scheduled.